Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

+Here $I(t)$ is the time-dependent intensity of the incident x-ray pulse.
+In this work, we restrict to the case of those outgoing photons that are nearly elastically scattered, that is, $\omega_k \approx \omega_{in}$.
+In Eq.(\ref{dcs}), for a given $\boldsymbol{\epsilon}$, the integration is performed in the neighbourhood of $\abs{\boldsymbol{k}} \approx \abs{ \boldsymbol{k_{in}} }$ to cover the whole energy spectrum of the outgoing photons from resonant fluorescence and elastic scattering.
+For this work, the number of $\omega_k$ grid points and the range of $\omega_k$ are selected to ensure that the computed cross sections are converged to about 1\% of the value.

-Here $I(t)$ refers to the instantaneous intensity of the incident x-ray pulse.
-For linear x-ray regime, the scattering probability [Eq.~(\ref{summed_scatteringprobability})] will be proportional to the intensity, therefore the differential cross section will be independent of intensity.
-However, for the intense field regime, differential cross section for resonant scattering will depend on the intensity.
-The total cross section $\sigma$ is then given by
+For linear x-ray regime, the scattering probability [Eq.~(\ref{summed_scatteringprobability})] is proportional to the intensity, therefore the differential cross section (DCS) is independent of intensity.
+However, for the intense field regime, the DCS for resonant scattering will depend on the intensity.
+The total cross section $\sigma^{(1)}$ is then given by

+We note that the outgoing photons can in general come from elastic scattering, resonant fluorescence or stimulated emission.
+However, the scattering probability $P_ {\boldsymbol{k},\boldsymbol{\epsilon}}$ [Eq.~(\ref{summed_scatteringprobability})] describes resonant fluorescence and elastic scattering channels and not stimulated emission.
+Stimulated emission is in the direction of the incident driving x-ray field and can be calculated directly from $\ket{\psi^{(0)} (t)}$.